-Once you’ve resolved the issue one way or another, you’re going to want to take steps to avoid this in the future.
-Whether the issue arose because two or more people worked on the document at the same time or because you had it open on multiple systems, there’s three ways to prevent it moving forward:
+Once you’ve resolved the issue one way or the other, you can take further steps to avoid this in the future.
+Whether the issue arose because two or more people worked on the document at the same time or because you had it open on multiple systems, there are three ways to prevent it from arising in the future.

 And there you have it—simple solutions to a common difficulty with Dropbox (and many similar backup and file sharing solutions).
 If mistakes are made again, and conflicted copies pop up, you’ll know exactly what to do next time.